Overheads for Moving Targets

 Except for an additional overhead for guide star acquisition and tracking set-up, there are no overheads exclusive to moving targets.
-On this page we provide examples of general overheads that apply to specific moving target observations.
+Examples of general overheads for specific moving target observations are provided.

 Guide star acquisition and tracking

 Guide star acquisition and initiation of tracking for moving targets will incur a 90-second overhead.
 An additional 30 seconds will be applied for each dither.
 These overheads are unavoidable for all moving target observations.